barefootstache/MyRuckClub/README.md

 Our main branch is called `devel` and this is the endpoint where all pull requests should be made.

 After successful build `bun run build`, an admin will create a pull request to the `master` branch which is also the production branch.
-This branch is used for the vercel endpoint.
+This branch is used for the [Vercel](https://vercel.com/barefootstaches-projects/myruckclub) endpoint.

+Additionally one should `bun run preview` to make sure that the build creates the correct view.

 ## Recommended IDE Setup